-The following excerpt is from Outreach, a short story by Michael Lizarraga appearing in Dark Gothic Resurrected Magazine and Schlock!
+The following excerpt is from Outreach, a short story by Mike Lera (formerly Michael Lizarraga) appearing in Dark Gothic Resurrected Magazine and Schlock!
 Publications.

 This train, however, pit stops at a South Los Angeles coffee shop one evening where something bazaar begins happening to Nick - via phone calls, television screens, video monitors, and a dirty public restroom...

 Ignoring the room's black musty smell of a week's worth of undisturbed urine and mildew, he splashed his face with cold water at the sink.
 Had to clear his head from all the weird happening.

 As he was about to leave, he heard sounds from the ceiling.

 Nick glared up at the square vent.
 Listened to the faint murmur of voices, thousands of them, creating a churning, almost a rushing sound.
 An intense drone, as he had previously heard on the phone.Nick flipped over a trash can below the vent, climbed on it.
 A fairly tall man, Nick's head was able to come within a few inches from the vent, and placing both hands on the ceiling, he peered past the webbed grills, finding complete darkness and stillness.
 The drone of voices had mysteriously dissipated; now there was palpable silence.
 He felt a rush of thick heat, as from an opened incinerator.
 Smelled a pungent, godless odor that brought tears to his eyes.

 Then there was a deep beastly groan from within the vent that almost passed for a growl, neither animal or human, and something...up close...lurked and seethed in the pitch black.
 Its eyes appeared within the darkness, just past the vent grills.
 Glowed laser red, almost blinding, alive with stupid cunning.